 A study of the structure of molecules including the following topics: atomic theory, localized electron model, covalent bonding, valence-shell electron pair repulsion, conformational analysis, organic functional groups, and nomenclature.
 Does not apply to Chemistry minor.
+Offered on demand.
 Students may not earn credit for both CHEM 115 and CHEM 131.